-That’s certainly a legitimate concern, considering Americans’ tendency to rack up credit card debt.
-After all, we hit over $1 trillion in total credit card debt for the first time ever in 2018.
-And while people with high incomes and stable employment may have no trouble putting large purchases on a credit card, reaping rewards, and paying them off quickly, it’s a different story for Americans with less stable incomes.
+Different people have been impacted to different degrees due to the pandemic, though.
+People with high incomes and stable employment may have no trouble putting large purchases on a credit card, reaping rewards, and paying them off quickly.
+It’s a different story for Americans with less stable incomes, though.
 When it comes to non-essential large purchases, they may be better off saving up and paying in cash.
-“If they don’t pay bills monthly and carry a balance with a high interest rate, relying on cash is a good discipline,” says David Laibson, a professor of economics at Harvard University.

 - Men max out more.
-Women are 15 percent less likely than men to have maxed out a card once.
-On top of that, they're 9 percent less likely to have done so more than once.
+Women are about 12% less likely than men to have maxed out a card at least once.

 Different people have different preferences on how to pay for large purchases.
 But how much of an impact do these preferences actually have on consumers, and are some payment methods objectively better?
 To gain further insight, we posed the following questions to a panel of experts.
 Click on the experts’ profiles to read their bios and responses.

-WalletHub conducted this nationally representative survey with over 500 respondents from 1/7/19 to 1/14/19.
+WalletHub conducted this nationally representative survey with around 300 respondents from 1/3/22 to 1/7/22.
 We weighted the statistical results to correct for demographic discrepancies.
-The margin of error for the total respondents is plus or minus 4.38 percent at a confidence level of 95%.
+The margin of error for the total respondents is plus or minus 6% at a confidence level of 95%.

 Full Details Overall